 New funds will make investing in bitcoin easier.
 Here’s what you need to know

-The U.S. for the first time has given the greenlight to almost a dozen exchange traded funds for bitcoins
+Nearly a dozen new bitcoin funds began trading in U.S. markets for the first time Thursday, providing increased access to the cryptocurrency for everyday investors

-NEW YORK -- Nearly a dozen new bitcoin funds are expected to begin trading Thursday after a seemingly divided U.S. regulators granted approval.
+NEW YORK -- Nearly a dozen new bitcoin funds began trading in U.S. markets for the first time Thursday, providing increased access to the cryptocurrency for everyday investors.

-The new exchange-traded funds, or ETFs, will give investors an asset that closely tracks the price of bitcoin, providing those hesitant to buy actual bitcoins a lower bar to entry.
+The new exchange-traded funds, or ETFs, give investors an asset that closely tracks the price of bitcoin.

 The Securities and Exchange Commission approved 11 funds from asset managers such as Blackrock, Invesco and Fidelity late Wednesday.
 The wave of approvals may work in your favor as fund managers seek to attract investors by competing on fees.